International-Data-Spaces-Association/ids-specification/model/terminology.md

 # 1 Terminology

-This and the following section defines the core concepts, entities, and relationships that underpin a `Dataspace`.
+This and the following section defines the core concepts, entities, and relationships that underpin a __dataspace__.

 ## Dataspace